SwarajBaral/dicey/README.md

 ## Usage

-- Copy the contents of the folder into your desired location
+- Copy the contents of the repo into your desired location
 - Install the deps `npm install`
 - Build the code `npm run build`
 - Run the tests `npm run test`